yuvalmGS/gigaspaces-wiki-jekyll/sbp/master-worker-pattern.markdown

 h1.
 Implementing Master-Worker in XAP using Polling Containers

 The Polling Containers approach uses the classic JavaSpaces write/take operations to implement the parallel processing.
-This allows a {{Master}} client application to generate a {{Job}} that is a set of {{Request}} objects, write these into the space and immediately perform a Take operation on the {{Result}} objects.
+This allows a `Master` client application to generate a `Job` that is a set of `Request` objects, write these into the space and immediately perform a Take operation on the `Result` objects.

-The {{Request}} object has an {{execute}} method that includes the actual processing business logic.
-The {{Workers}}, implemented via a polling container, perform a continuous {{Take}} operation on the {{Request}} objects.
-Once a {{Request}} object has been consumed, its {{execute}} method is called and a {{Result}} object is written back into the space.
-The {{Master}} application consumes these incoming objects.
-Once the amount of {{Result}} objects consumed by the {{Master}} for the relevant {{Job}} matches the amount of {{Request}} objects, the {{Job}} execution has been completed.
+The `Request` object has an `execute` method that includes the actual processing business logic.
+The `Workers`, implemented via a polling container, perform a continuous `Take` operation on the `Request` objects.
+Once a `Request` object has been consumed, its `execute` method is called and a `Result` object is written back into the space.
+The `Master` application consumes these incoming objects.
+Once the amount of `Result` objects consumed by the `Master` for the relevant `Job` matches the amount of `Request` objects, the `Job` execution has been completed.

-When there is one space (with or without a backup) used by the {{Master}} and {{Workers}}, you can run the workers in blocking mode (take operation with timeout > 0).
-This means that once a matching {{Request}} is written into the space, one of the running workers immediately consumes it.
+When there is one space (with or without a backup) used by the `Master` and `Workers`, you can run the workers in blocking mode (take operation with timeout > 0).
+This means that once a matching `Request` is written into the space, one of the running workers immediately consumes it.

-When running multiple {{Workers}}, processing is load-balanced across all the workers in an even manner.
-When there is a large amount of activity, you might need to run a partitioned space to allow the space layer to store a large number of {{Request}} objects (there will always be a small number of {{Result}} objects in the space), and to cope with a large number of {{Workers}}.
+When running multiple `Workers`, processing is load-balanced across all the workers in an even manner.
+When there is a large amount of activity, you might need to run a partitioned space to allow the space layer to store a large number of `Request` objects (there will always be a small number of `Result` objects in the space), and to cope with a large number of `Workers`.
 This makes sure that your system can scale, and the space layer does not act as a bottleneck.

-When running the space in clustered partitioned mode, you cannot run the workers in blocking mode without assigning a value to the {{Request}} object routing field.
+When running the space in clustered partitioned mode, you cannot run the workers in blocking mode without assigning a value to the `Request` object routing field.
 The [Designated Workers approach|#Example 2 - Designated Workers] allows you to run the workers against a partitioned space, in blocking mode.

 The following sections include code samples and configuration that illustrate the Master-Worker implementation via Polling Containers, using the Random Workers and Designated Workers approach.

 {tip}We invite you to [download|Master-Worker Pattern^MasterWorker.zip] the code examples and configuration files used with this article.{tip}

 h1.
 Example 1 - Random Workers
-With the Random Workers approach, each worker can consume {{Request}} objects from *every* space partition.
+With the Random Workers approach, each worker can consume `Request` objects from *every* space partition.
 In this case, the non-blocking mode is used.
-The workers scan the partitions in a round-robin fashion for a {{Request}} object to consume and execute.
-With this approach, there might be a small delay until the workers consume a {{Request}} object.
-This approach might generate some chatting over the network, since the workers connect to all existing partitions to look for {{Request}} objects to consume and in case none is found, wait for some time and then try again.
+The workers scan the partitions in a round-robin fashion for a `Request` object to consume and execute.
+With this approach, there might be a small delay until the workers consume a `Request` object.
+This approach might generate some chatting over the network, since the workers connect to all existing partitions to look for `Request` objects to consume and in case none is found, wait for some time and then try again.
 {section}
 {column:width=50%}
 Step 1: